nadeemk2023/Final_Project--week4/readme.md

   - What is even available as the search methods for the API I will be using from their documentation?
 - Will I need to use local storage for any persistent data that I can think of at the moment?
 - What kind of websites will I use for visualizing functionality and UX?
+- How do I link icons so I can use them within my HTML?
+- What kind of typography should I employ?